Skip to main content

 Growth Hormone Peptides

-As we age, the pituitary gland’s production of human (hGH) declines.
+As we age, the pituitary gland’s production of human growth hormone (hGH) declines.
 This contributes to increased body fat, decreased muscle mass, poor recovery, and diminished sleep quality.
 Direct injection of hGH can have side effects and disrupt the body’s natural feedback loops.
 Growth hormone secretagogues are peptides that stimulate the pituitary gland to produce and release its own growth hormone in a natural, pulsatile manner.
 This is a more physiological approach to restoring youthful growth hormone levels.

-Commonly used include:
+Commonly used growth hormone peptides include:

 • Sermorelin ∞ A GHRH analog that directly stimulates the pituitary.